sepsalimi/JobApplicationUpdater/README.md

 2) Updates Cover Letter based on inputted information.
   - Replaces all "DATE" with the current date,
-  - "COMPANY" with inputted company named,
+  - "COMPANY" with inputted company name,
   - "POSITION" with inputted position name

 3) merges cover letter and resume together and saves it in the new folder